 Mashing: This break shows spread and flattened wires at both ends.
 When this problem occurs, check for mechanical abuse (abnormal or accidental forces).

-For more information on caring for wire ropes, reach out for rigging supplies New York.
+For more information on caring for stainless steel wire rope, reach out for rigging supplies New York.